 During the simulations each of the parameters that affect the rms error was varied to determine their effects.
-The primary factors that determine the rms error caused by timebase quantization are the number of bits, b, used in the timebase DAC; the number of samples, N, used in the rms computation, the number of cycles, n, of the signal that are sampled; the quantization error for the first sample, ε_0 ; and the fraction of the DAC range that represents one signal period.
-For the data given above and in much of this paper, the parameters are often chosen as 128 samples, over one cycle of the signal, with the timebase DAC resolution set at 10-bits, the signal phase at 0 degrees, the initial quantization value as zero, and the fraction of the DAC range that represents one signal period between 0.5 and 1.0.
-The empirical relation for the dependence of the rms error on these factors for the rampquantization method is given as and for the modified CSL quantization is given as
+The primary factors that determine the rms error caused by timebase quantization are: the number of bits b used in the timebase DAC; the number of samples N used in the rms computation, the number of cycles n of the signal that are sampled; the quantization error for the first sample ε_0 and the fraction of the DAC range that represents one signal period.
+For the data given above and in much of this paper, the parameters are often chosen as 128 samples, over one cycle of the signal, with the timebase DAC resolution set at 10 bits, the signal phase at 0 degrees, the initial quantization value as zero, and the fraction of the DAC range that represents one signal period between 0.5 and 1.0.
+Based on a large number of simulations, varying each of these factors over a wide range, the rms error data were fitted to a functional relation for each quantization method.
+The empirical relation for the dependence of the rms error for the ramp-quantization method is given as and for the modified CSL quantization is given as